ajabadi/Book-Search-App/README.md

 Logged-in users can save books to their account and view them on a "Saved Books" page.
 Users can remove books from their saved list.
 Logging out returns the user to the non-authenticated state of the app.
-Mock-Up

 The app allows users to search for books, save them, and view their saved books in a dedicated page.

 ## Implementation Details

-Back-End Specifications
+ - Back-End Specifications
 auth.js: Update to support GraphQL API. server.js: Implement Apollo Server as middleware.

-Schemas:
+- Schemas:
 index.js: Export typeDefs and resolvers. resolvers.js: Define queries and mutations for Mongoose models. typeDefs.js: Define Query, Mutation, User, Book, and Auth types.

-Front-End Specifications
+- Front-End Specifications
 queries.js: Contains GET_ME query for Apollo Server. mutations.js: Contains mutations for user login, user addition, book saving, and book removal.
 App.jsx: Implement Apollo Provider.